pljones/jamulus-historytool/README.md

 So if you want to change `index.html`, you will need to update the jQuery, too.

+One of the most likely bits is the number of days history to show.
+The reference to that in the html is now linked to the value in the javascript.

 ### Layout
 You should have the `js` and `php` directories as subdirectories of the directory `index.html` lives in:
 ```